Imprints of cosmological tensions in reconstructed gravity

 In addition, we find no violation of the $(\Sigma-1)(\mu-1) \ge 0$ condition expected in Horndeski theories~\cite{Pogosian:2016pwr}, implying that models with non-canonical kinetic terms are permitted.

-{\it Conclusions.} The \lcdm\ model has been a very successful placeholder for what is hoped, one day, will be the complete model of the observable universe.
 Until the nature of DE and CDM are properly understood, we should use every opportunity for testing the basic assumptions of the model, including the validity of GR on cosmological scales.
-We found that current data can already constrain many more degrees of freedom related to DE and MG than a few parameters of specific {\it ad hoc} parametric forms used frequently in previous works.
-We have identified the phenomenological features that alternative theories would need to have in order to ease some of the tensions present within \lcdm, and have demonstrated that one can deduce important constraints on broad classes of MG models.
-Our methodology is readily applicable to the data from upcoming surveys, making it possible to reconstruct gravity on cosmological scales at unprecedented precision and confront the standard model of cosmology based on GR.
+Our methodology is readily applicable to the data from upcoming surveys which will make it possible to reconstruct gravity on cosmological scales at unprecedented precision, providing a stringent test of the standard model of cosmology.
+We have identified the phenomenological features that alternative gravity and DE theories would need to have in order to ease some of the tensions present within the \lcdm \ model.
+Overall, our results suggest that, while theories of late time modifications of gravity can help ease some of the tensions, they are unlikely to eliminate all of them simultaneously.
+We also observed hints of departures of the gravitational slip from its GR value of $\gamma=1$ which, if confirmed at a higher statistical significance by future observations, would constitute a smoking gun of modified gravity, while ruling out several popular MG theories.